A woman with brown hair, smiling, wearing a green top and a plaid blazer, in front of a floral wallpaper background.

 What I’m Passionate About

 I believe that we are all impacted deeply by our family of origin, our generational history, and the systems we are a part of.
-My approach to therapy is colored by family systems and intersectional feminist theories, both of which seek to understand, dismantle, and heal from systems that have harmed us.
+My approach to therapy is colored by family systems, relational, psychodynamic, and liberation theories, all of which seek to understand, dismantle, and heal from systems that have harmed us.
 Vulnerability and genuineness are critical to change the systems we are a part of.
-I believe that it is my job as a therapist to continue to learn and grow in anti-oppressive and decolonial work in order to be my most genuine self, provide the best care for my clients, and to advocate for marginalized communities.
+We all have parts of identity that make up our holistic being.
+Each of these parts influence our perception through the world and how we move through it.
+I believe that it is important for therapists and clients to understand each others’ parts in order to make sustainable change and healing.
+It is my job as a therapist to continue to learn and grow in anti-oppressive and liberation work in order to be my most genuine self, provide the best care for my clients, and to advocate for marginalized communities.

 My Therapy Style